heisenbergsdog/heisenbergsdog.github.io/index.md

 {% include feature_row id="feature_row" type="right" %}

 # Past and Ongoing Research Projects
+**Inside Vacuum Decay**
+*Advisors: Dr. Katie Mack and Dr. Matthew Johnson* Calculating observables in a Universe where the Milky Way is in a sub-horizon scale vacuum bubble.
+(2024 - Present)

+**DESI BAO Fit Testing**
+*Advisor: Dr. Will Percival*
+*Co-advisor: Dr. Alex Krolewski*
+Testing the Dark Energy Spectroscopic Instrument (DESI) Baryon Acoustic Oscillation (BAO) fitting pipeline on a range of cosmological simulations that include varied \w_0, \w_a parameters.
+(2023 - 2024)

 **Impact of Peculiar Velocities on Galaxy Survey Cuts**
 *Advisor: Dr. Niayesh Afshordi*
 *Co-advisor: Dr. Alex Krolewski*
 Determining how sizeable of an effect galaxy peculiar velocities makes on the number density of Emission Line Galaxies, and connecting this outcome to cosmological observables.
-(2023 - Present)
+(2023 - 2024)

 **Quantum Tasks/Connected Enganglement Wedges with a Black Hole**
 *Advisor: Dr. Robert Myers*
 *Co-advisor: Dr. Olga Papadoulaki*
 Placing a black hole in the bulk of AdS and examining how this impacts connected entanglement wedges on the boundary and scattering in the bulk.
-(2022 - Present)
+(2022 - 2023)

 **Dark Energy Quintessence Research**
 *Collaborator: Dr. Morgane Konig*